home-assistant/supervised-installer/README.md

 ## Requirements

-We Support only Linux with follow [FHS 3.0](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard)!
+We only support Linux distributions that follow the [FHS 3.0](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard)!

 ```
 docker-ce